The Private Pilot's Licence is the very first thing you should consider if you are interested in becoming a pilot.

 · Final PPL Skills test

 The IR(R) IMC course teaches pilots how to fly solely on the instruments they have a their disposal.

 With modules on flying in less favourable weather conditions such as clouds, it also goes through radio navigation and instrument approaches.
 This is one of the additional ratings you can add to your Private Pilots Licence and can only be issued to those who already hold a PPL(A).

 The IR(R) IMC Rating requires a minimum of 15 hours of flight, 10 of which you will be flying only using the instruments.
 You will have to complete a ground theroy exam and a final skills test conducted by a registered CAA examiner before the rating can be applied to your licence.

 Our IR(R) IMC Rating Package includes the following:

-Another important addition to your Private Pilots Licence is the night rating course.
+Another important addition to your Private Pilots Licence or LAPL is the night rating course.
 This rating will, unsurprisingly, teach you how to fly at night!